Local Government by-elections

 - d) a person authorized by the persons under a)-c) with a private document of full evidentiary force or a public document.

-The election office shall issue a handover-receipt protocol upon the handover of the recommendation forms.
-Making copies of the recommendation forms, even when blank, is strictly prohibited!
+The election office shall issue a handover-receipt protocol upon the handover of the recommendation sheets.
+Making copies of the recommendation sheets, even when blank, is strictly prohibited!

-Additional new recommendation forms can be requested by submitting a new A4 form until the deadline for submitting the candidate's nomination, i.e., 4:00 PM on the 34th day before the election.
+Additional new recommendation sheets can be requested by submitting a new A4 form until the deadline for submitting the candidate's nomination, i.e., 4:00 PM on the 34th day before the election.

-If the name of the voter intending to run as a candidate or the nominating organization changes after the first issuance of the recommendation forms, this will not be reflected on the subsequently requested recommendation forms.
+If the name of the voter intending to run as a candidate or the nominating organization changes after the first issuance of the recommendation sheets, this will not be reflected on the subsequently requested recommendation sheets.

-The local election office, or in the case of a chief mayoral candidate, the Metropolitan Election Office, shall check in the register of candidates when the form for requesting the form is submitted whether the voter requesting the recommendation form and intending to run as a national minority candidate was not a national minority candidate of another nationality in the previous two general elections of local government representatives and mayors, as well as national minority self-government representatives, and the by-elections following them.
-If the voter intending to run as a candidate was previously a candidate of another nationality, their request for forms does not meet the legal requirements, and therefore the recommendation forms cannot be issued to them.
+The local election office, or in the case of a candidate for mayor of the capital, the Budapest Election Office, shall check in the register of candidates when the form for requesting the sheets is submitted whether the voter requesting the recommendation sheet and intending to run as a national minority candidate was not a national minority candidate of another nationality in the previous two general elections of local government representatives and mayors, as well as national minority self-government representatives, and the by-elections following them.
+If the voter intending to run as a candidate was previously a candidate of another national minority, their request for sheets does not meet the legal requirements, and therefore the recommendation sheets cannot be issued to them.

 Collecting Recommendations

-A voter submits their recommendation on the recommendation form, which must be filled in with their name, personal identification number, Hungarian address, and their own handwritten signature.
-Another person may write the voter's data on the recommendation form in the voter's presence, but their own handwritten signature is still an essential condition.
+A voter submits their recommendation on the recommendation sheet, which must be filled in with their name, personal identification number, Hungarian address, and their own handwritten signature.
+Another person may write the voter's data on the recommendation sheet in the voter's presence, but their own handwritten signature is still an essential condition.

 A voter may recommend multiple candidates, but may only support one candidate with one recommendation; any further recommendations are invalid.
 A recommendation cannot be withdrawn.

-Recommendations may be collected anywhere without harassing citizens, with the following exceptions:
+Recommendations can be collected anywhere without harassment, except in the following cases:

-- from a person in service with the Hungarian Defence Forces and central government agencies at their place of service or while performing their official duties,
+- From a member of the Hungarian Armed Forces or a central government employee at their workplace or while fulfilling their duties,

-- in the official premises of state, local, and national minority self-government bodies,
+- In the offices of state, local, and national minority local government bodies,

-- in privately owned areas open to the public without the prior written consent of the owner.
+- On private property open to the public without the owner's prior written consent.

 Recommendations collected in violation of the recommendation rules are invalid!